brumfb/require-version/README.md

 ### Setup

 Right now this consists of two scoped libraries that represent different versions (evalScope 1.0.0 and evalScope 2.0.0).
-To install the apps into node_modules use the powershells script: `install-packages.ps1`
+To install the apps into node_modules use the powershells script: `install-packages.ps1` or bash script `install.sh`.

 This will create a structure like this:
 ```